A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Discussion

-To reduce false positive rates due to confusion between anthropogenic debris and the river environment, studies are exploring architectural modifications to the models \citep{chang2024modified, tao2024enhanced, wang2024improved} while our work focuses on improving the datasets.
-The performance of our YOLOv8-n (Train 7) and YOLOv11-m (Train 8) models falls within the range reported in the literature for similar tasks.
-Compared to YOLOv8-MSS \citep{wang2024improved}, a model optimised for small object detection through additional dedicated heads (mAP@50 = 87.9\% ; mAP@50-95 = 47.6\%), Train 7 (mAP@50 = 95.8\%; mAP@50-95 = 71.3\%) and Train 8 (mAP@50 = 93.6\%; mAP@50-95 = 72\%) achieve superior results.
-Other models, such as DSFLDNet, for Dense Small Floating Litter Detection Network, (mAP@50 = 97.3\% ; recall = 93.9\%), which is based on a multidimensional attention mechanism that combines the spatial and frequency domains of the image \citep{ye2025real}, show a similar level of performance to that of Train 7 (recall = 93.3\%) and Train 8 (recall = 92.9\%).
+It should be noted that direct comparison with values reported in the literature is complicated by the fact that most published models rely on randomly split datasets, which do not account for spatial or temporal continuity.
+This exposes them to data leakage similar to what we observed in our own baseline experiments, which can substantially affects performance metrics.
+The performance of our YOLOv8-n and YOLOv11-m models falls in the range reported in the literature for similar tasks.
+Compared to YOLOv8-MSS \citep{wang2024improved}, a model optimised for small object detection through additional dedicated heads (mAP@50 = 87.9\% ; mAP@50-95 = 47.6\%), YOLOv8-n with negative images (Fig.\ref{fig9:yolov8n_results_new} - mAP@50 = 61.8\%; mAP@50-95 = 31.5\%) and YOLOv11-m with negative images (Fig.\ref{fig11:yolov11m_results_new} - mAP@50 = 64.8\%; mAP@50-95 = 40.2\%) achieve lower results.
+Other models, such as DSFLDNet, for Dense Small Floating Litter Detection Network, (mAP@50 = 97.3\% ; recall = 93.9\%), which is based on a multidimensional attention mechanism that combines the spatial and frequency domains of the image \citep{ye2025real}, show a superior level of performance to that of YOLOv8-n with negative images (recall = 58.2\%) and YOLOv11-m with negative images (recall = 63\%).

-The models trained with negative images show similar performance trends to those reported in the literature, but the outcome of adding negative images is mixed.
-In the case of YOLOv8-n, their inclusion led to a slight improvement in performance (Tab.\ref{tab1:training_model} - Train 3 vs. Train 7).
-However, this trend was not observed for YOLOv11-m (Tab.\ref{tab1:training_model} - Train 6 vs. Train 8).
-Additionally, incorporating negative images significantly increased processing time, from 2.332 hours to 7.081 hours for YOLOv8-n and from 21.508 hours to 24.692 hours for YOLOv11-m.
-Moreover, the expected reduction in false positives is restricted to YOLOv8-n and is not observed for YOLOv11-m (Fig.\ref{fig9:yolov8n_results} and \ref{fig10:yolo11m_results}).

-The differential impact of adding negative images between YOLOv8-n and YOLOv11-m training may stem from the difference between the two architectures.
-The YOLOv8-n model, being a simpler model (72 layers and 3,006,233 parameters in this study), is more sensitive to background noise and can better benefit from the negative images in the dataset to better distinguish objects from the image background.
-In contrast, the YOLOv11-m model has a more complex architecture (123 layers and 20,032,345 parameters in this study) and incorporates modules to improve its ability to target regions of interest in the image and therefore place less emphasis on the background \citep{alif2024yolov1, khanam2024yolov11}.
-As a result, negative data can introduce redundancy or even noise into the training of this model, which can then reduce its detection performance.